seendsouza/2381-Robotics/scripts/engineering_notebook.md

 The c-channel here is put on standoffs so that they will be able to brace against the bottom hole of the c-channel.
 We could do box braces, but we realized that the source of our issue was the c-channel below it flexing.
 To prevent this, we secure it in two locations and then there’s nowhere for it to “bend”.

 ---
-title: 2381X - Merry Christmas!
-Double Catapult is rarted!
+title: "2381X - Merry Christmas!
+Double Catapult is rarted!"
-author: Anthony Luo
+author: "Anthony Luo"
 date: 2018-12-25 13:00:00 -0500
 ---
 So, anthony here.
 I rewatched some match footage and realized that doing a double catapult is totally ridiculous.
 You have 1 point to defend against.
 Flywheel is so much better in terms of autonomous.
 With that said, the entire robot spacing has to change because the way flywheel works is totally different from the way catapult spacing works.
 Our setup is going to look as follows: